OpenScienceMOOC/Module-6-Open-Access-to-Research-Papers/content_development/8_MAIN_Preprints_postprints_and_VORs.md

 ## Preprints, postprints, and VORs <a name="preprints"></a>

-Some useful definitions to start things off here include:
+Some useful [definitions](https://github.com/OpenScienceMOOC/Module-6-Open-Access-to-Research-Papers/blob/master/Reading%20Material_Open%20Access%20to%20Research%20Papers/Tennant%20et%20al.%2C%202018.pdf) to start things off here include:

-* **Preprint** - A manuscript draft that has not yet been subject to formal peer review, distributed to receive early feedback on research from peers.

-* **Postprint** - A manuscript draft after it has been peer reviewed.
+* **Preprint** - Version of a research paper, typically prior to peer review and publication in a journal.

+* **Postprint** - Version of a research paper subsequent to peer review (and acceptance), but before any type-setting or copy-editing by the publisher.
+Also sometimes called a ‘peer reviewed accepted manuscript’.

-* **Version of Record (VOR)** - The final version of a manuscript, after peer review and processing by a publishers.
+* **Version of Record (VOR)** - The final published version of a scholarly research paper, after undergoing formatting (and any other additions) by the publisher.

+* **e-Print** - Version of a research paper posted on a public server, independently of its status regarding peer-review, publication in print, etc. Preprints, postprints and VORs are forms of e-Prints.

 [INSERT 04_open_access_archives.png here; credit: Patrick Hochstenbach, CC BY]